 Are you a registered charity?

-Yes, the Canadian Athletes Now Fund is a Registered Canadian Amateur Athletic Association, recognized by the Canada Customs and Revenue Agency.
+Yes, the Canadian Athletes Now Fund is a Registered Canadian Amateur Athletic Association, recognized by Canadian Revenue Agency.

 Will I get a tax receipt if I donate to this fund?

 Yes, we are pleased to issue a receipt for all monetary donations over $25.

 What exactly will my donation be used for?

 Your donation will directly support Canadian athletes preparing to represent Canada on the world stage.
 Athletes rely on CAN Fund so they can afford proper nutrition, equipment, coaching, team fees, travel to training camps and competitions and basic living expenses.